 Conferences like FinCon help connect likeminded individuals and help reinforce what some would consider extraordinary views of the world.

 Even though I’m exhausted from not sleeping and hanging out with all of these crazy amazing people, I feel more energized than ever to achieve my goals.

 I recently paid off $89,000 of debt and started aggressively saving (I saved $26,000 in the first seven months of this year).
 After FinCon, I’m going to make some tweaks and bump up my savings rate to shave a few years off my timeline to FI.

 If you’re not signed up yet for Airbnb, use my Airbnb link and get $40 towards your first trip and I get $35 towards my next trip.
 Everyone wins?

 2. Sometimes you have to take a leap of faith.

 One of the conversations that really stuck with me was a chat that I had with Bobby from Millennial Money Man, Kate from Cashville Skyline, and Erin from Broke Millennial.
 All three recently made the switch to entrepreneurship and we were talking about how scary it is to take that plunge.

-All three said they were nervous too when they took the plunge but it has been the best thing that has happened to them.
-Their support was exactly what I needed.
-I set a deadline of when I want to be an entrepreneur.
+All three said they were nervous when they took the plunge but it has been the best thing that has happened to them.
+It was inspiring to listen to their stories.

-FinCon is all about setting crazy goals and drawing advice and inspiration from other people who have achieved those goals.
+FinCon is all about drawing advice and inspiration from other people with crazy impressive goals.